IBM/aspera-cli/docs/README.erb.md

 > The local file (`samplefile.txt`) is specified relative to storage view from container (`/xferfiles`) mapped to the host folder `$HOME/xferdir`

 > [!WARNING]
-> Do not use too many volumes, as the legacy `aufs` limits the number.
+> Do not use too many volumes, as the legacy `aufs` driver limits their number.
 > (anyway, prefer to use `overlay2`)

 #### Container: Offline installation